 The installer should provide a filter rack for a high velocity type filter in the return air duct adjacent to the furnace.
 Filters should be changed or cleaned monthly during the heating season.
-New or newly renovated homes may require more frequent changing.
+New or newly renovated homes may require more frequent changing until the construction dust has been removed.